ambitiousfew/goll/readme.md

 # Goll

-Goll is a simple command-line interface for chaining multiple prompts when using Ollama API.
+Goll is a simple command-line interface for customizing prompts and chaining multiple prompts when using a local Ollama API.

-*This thing is highly experimental.* Needs more testing but the basics work.
-Our testing will focus on chaining prompts using a mix of unstructured and structured prompts.
-Also not sure how a local Ollama instance will perform when we potentially switch out relatively large models for each step in a chain on a resource constrained local server.
+Yes, naming is hard. `goll` is unique, short and easy to type.

 ## Background

- We wanted a very simple CLI to enable us to break up more complex prompts into a pipeline of smaller, task oriented prompts using local Ollama.
+ We wanted a *very simple* CLI to enable us to break up more complex prompts into a pipeline of smaller, task oriented prompts using local Ollama.
 We also wanted to be able to easily adjust the model and it's settings for each prompt in the pipeline.
-There appears to be plenty of UI's to support chat with custom callbacks etc.  Also projects like Fabric AI.
-We just wanted something simple to use from command line focused on this use case.

- Yes, naming is hard. `goll` is unique, short and easy to type.

 ## Features